Categories

 4- Do You Know How to Remove Duplicates?

 Removing duplicate cells from the spreadsheet is relatively simple.
-Surprisingly many Excel users don’t know the technique and spend hours using that with Ctrl + F option.
+Surprisingly, many Excel users don’t know this technique and spend hours using Ctrl+F.

 Excel Remove Duplicate 1 - Dynamic Web Training